strategineer/personal-website/content/blog/2025-01-23/index.md

 Despite providing this classic dungeon crawling experience, the Maze of the Blue Medusa is also quite off-beat and weird with surreal and absurdist elements spread throughout it.
 If that sounds compelling to you then I can recommend it, as long as your players are open-minded enough to play in an off-kilter fantasy environment.

-# What's NOT cool about the Maze of the Blue Medusa megadungeon?
+## What's less cool about the Maze of the Blue Medusa megadungeon?

 Some rooms are kind of boring and slow down the pace of the PCs exploration of the dungeon.
 If you can tell in advance which rooms are going to be like this then you can replace them or empty them out and have the party skip past them.